 What was done:

-- the survey involved 2000 respondents in 42 districts.
+- the survey involved 2000 respondents in 42 regions of Russia.

-- according to the poll, Lake Baikal is the second landmark after the Kremlin, a hallmark of the country for Russian citizens; however, only a half of the respondents know where the lake is situated.
+- according to the poll, lake Baikal is the second popular landmark after the Kremlin, a hallmark of the country for Russian citizens; however, only a half of the respondents know where the lake is situated.
 Every fifth Russian (19%) views the Baikal as one of the most significant sites.
-65% of Russian people said that they know where the Baikal is, but in fact only 51% of the respondents actually know it.
-Those who live in Siberian federal district know the answer better than the others, 61% of them answered correctly;
+65% of Russian people said that they know where the Baikal is, but in fact only 51% of the respondents could actually tell that.
+Those who live in Siberian federal district know the answer better than others, 61% of them answered correctly;

-- the majority (62%) think that there is a big threat to lake Baikal and it is necessary to allocate funds for its protection;
+- the majority (62%) thinks that there is a big threat to lake Baikal and it is necessary to allocate funds for its protection;

 The details of the project in figures can be found in the presentation.